Sentry Page Protection

 - 1-year Annual Seasonal Market Cycle

-The 2023 composite model indicates the following historical "glidepath" based upon cycles from 1928-2022:
+The 2025 composite model indicates the following historical "glidepath" based upon previous composite cycles from 1928-2024:

-- a choppy pullback to lows in late-November
+- pullback in Sep

-- a strong rise into year-end.
+- a rising market into year-end

 U.S. 4-Year Presidential Election Cycle

-* 2023 is Year-3 ("Pre-Election") of the 4-year cycle
+* 2025 is Year-1 ("1st Presidential Year") of the 4-year cycle

 Presidential Cycle S&P 500 returns (inc. dividends):